 Many councillors work their socks off, not for their allowance, but with the help of their allowance.
 Some I am sure don’t need the money but we can’t means test allowances.

 The headline is that the Basic Allowance all councillors receive will be increased from £11,514 to £12,000.
 That looks a big increase at just over 4%.
 But it does not restore the Basic Allowance of £12,200 councillors received in 2009.
 In the darker days of the Shropshire Council, its leader Keith Barrow dismissed all council staff and forced them to reapply for their jobs at 6% lower rates.
-While many councillors did not agree with his aggressive action, they rightly felt they must emphasise with the staff and accept an equivalent cut.
+While many councillors did not agree with his aggressive action, they rightly felt they must empathsise with staff and accept an equivalent cut.